rorgoroth/mingw-cmake-env/README.md

 This is a stripped down version of [shinchiro/mpv-winbuild-cmake](https://github.com/shinchiro/mpv-winbuild-cmake).

-This is only tested on Alpine Linux (Edge branch with testing enabled) ran on WSL version 2.
+This is only tested on Alpine Linux (Edge branch) ran on WSL version 2.

 Only 64bit Windows 10 is supported and the produced binaries target x86-64-v3 architecture, which is pretty much any CPU made in the past 5 or so years.